Adult Befriending Service

 Not necessarily.
 If you do not have a phone, calls can be made from our office in Kirkwall.
 Alternatively if you have a phone, you can make the calls from your own home and we will reimburse the cost of the calls.

-Currently we have 3 B.A.L.L.
-Groups (Be Active Long Life) in rural and island locations.
+Currently we have 3 Be Active Life Long (B.A.L.L.)
+Groups in rural and island locations.
 The purpose of these groups is to help promote health and active ageing within local communities through gentle exercise, hosting activities with speakers and coffee and chat.

 We also run Intergenerational Befriending Groups at different locations throughout the year.
 The aim of these groups is to get young people engaging with people aged 60 or over.
 New groups will be advertised here when they become available.